gohweichong/IDAssigment1/README.md

 - Feature 3 - Allows users to be able to search for watches by creating a form feature so that customers could search for a type of phone and press the button feature to search for it.

-.Features 4 - Allows users to follow Tag Heuer on other platforms, by adding a link to each of the images in Contact Us which leads them straight to the Tag Heuer account of any of the websites mentioned on the page.
+- Features 4 - Allows users to follow Tag Heuer on other platforms, by adding a link to each of the images in Contact Us which leads them straight to the Tag Heuer account of any of the websites mentioned on the page.

 ## Technologies Used
 - HTML